Federalist Party (Argentina): Gaucho Federalists

 Also in 1829, Juan Manuel de Rosas, the boss of a troop of Gaucho Federalists, became governor of Buenos Aires after defeating General Lavalle, who was then forced into exile.
 Although Rosas was a Federalist, he kept the customs receipts of Buenos Aires under the exclusive control of the city, whereas the other provinces expected to have a part of the revenue.
 Rosas considered that this was a fair measure because only Buenos Aires was paying the external debt generated by the Baring Brothers loan to Rivadavia, the war of independence and the war against Brazil.

 Afterward, a series of civil wars ensued that lasted nearly two decades.
 Juan Lavalle attempted to take military action against Rosas, but was defeated at the Battle of Márquez Bridge in 1829.
 With support from other provinces, Justo José de Urquiza, caudillo of Entre Ríos Province, finally defeated Rosas at the Battle of Caseros on February 3, 1852.
 That May, the San Nicolás Agreement was signed by the provincial governors.
 The pact reinstated the treaty signed in 1831 by Argentina and the interior provinces and called for a constitutional convention.

 Federal constitution

-Following the Revolution of 11 September 1852, the Unitarians of Buenos Aires broke away from the interior provinces after Urquiza nationalized customs receipts and allowed free flow of trade on the Parana and Uruguay rivers.
+Following the Revolution of 11 September 1852, Buenos Aires broke away from Argentina after Urquiza nationalized customs receipts and allowed free flow of trade on the Parana and Uruguay rivers.
 In 1859, Buenos Aires was forced to accept the federal constitution of 1853 after six years of secession.
 This was because on October 23, Mitre was defeated at Cepeda by Urquiza.
 However, the federal constitution was "amended to allow Buenos Aires greater influence."
 After the Battle of Pavón, Mitre was chosen president of a new national government.

-Opposition to the Unitarios continued until 1890 under the Córdoba League.

 The several armed conflicts between Federales and Unitarios that started after the May Revolution of 1810, diminished with the Federalist Justo José de Urquiza's betrayal and defeat over the governor of Buenos Aires, Juan Manuel de Rosas at the Battle of Caseros in 1852, and ended in 1862 when Bartolomé Mitre was named president.